henzljw/upmeal/MANUAL.md

 ### Part 3.1: Configure profile photo

-Step 1: Make sure you had installed the following application via the INSTALL.md.
+Step 1: Make sure you had installed the following application.

 Step 2: Run the following command to create a symbolic link in the application's public directory which will allow the user's profile photo to be served by the application